Oil warning light: causes and solutions

 What is an oil warning light?

-The oil warning light is a critical indicator on a vehicle’s dashboard that signals a problem with the engine’s oil system.
+The oil warning light is a critical indicator on your vehicle’s dashboard that signals a problem with the engine’s oil system.
 Oil is a vital lubricating fluid for the car’s engine as it operates.

-There are several possible reasons why the oil warning light might come on.
-One of the most common causes is low oil pressure, which means the engine may not be receiving enough oil to lubricate its internal components effectively.
+• Low oil pressure, which means the engine may not be receiving enough oil to lubricate its internal components effectively

 If the oil level is low, adding oil may resolve the issue.
 However, if the light remains on after adding oil, or if the level is already sufficient, it is best to call for roadside assistance.

-What does it look like?
+What does the engine warning light look like?

 The oil warning light illuminates when the oil temperature becomes too high or when the oil level or pressure drops too low.